-This fresh and tasty asparagus season is brief – from April until June (in the Northeastern United States).
-So, you’ve got three months to eat asparagus like it’s going out of style!
+Fresh and tasty asparagus season is brief – from April until June (in the Northeastern United States).
+So, you’ve got just a few months to eat asparagus like it’s going out of style!

-Asparagus is a member of the Asparagaceae family and has been enjoyed not only its unique flavor, but for it’s many healing properties.
+Asparagus is a member of the Asparagaceae family and has been enjoyed not only for its unique flavor, but for its many healing properties.

 With its phallic, leafless shoots that protrude straight up out of the ground, asparagus has a reputation for being an aphrodisiac that instills healing energy for sexual ailments and infertility.

-In traditional medicine, not only the shoots but, the roots as well, were use to treat kidney stones, urinary disorders rheumatism, sciatica and hepatitis.
+In traditional medicine, not only the shoots but, the roots as well, were used to treat kidney stones, urinary disorders rheumatism, sciatica, and hepatitis.

-Asparagus is a natural diuretic, so if you have a tendency toward fluid retention, this would be a great veggie to add into your eating plan.
+Asparagus is a natural diuretic, so if you have a tendency toward fluid retention, this would be a great veggie to add to your eating plan.

-To help you get started eating the freshest and most delicious asparagus with wild abandon during this spring season, below are a few of my favorite recipes.
+To help you get started eating this most delicious and delicate plant during its short season, below are a few of my favorite recipes.

 - Warm Asparagus Salad with Honey Dijon Vinaigrette